visualizevalue/mint/docs/guide/app/index.md

 The beauty of decentralized identity: You set your data once, and it will be available to all other apps with ENS integrations.

-As an example for a filled out ENS profile profile, check out [jalil.eth](https://app.ens.domains/jalil.eth).
+As an example for a filled out ENS profile, check out [jalil.eth](https://app.ens.domains/jalil.eth).

 ## Examples